Cerealkilla699/cbd-cogsimport/README.md

 ## Markov

 Models user text using markov chains and generates new text from those models.
-Ngrams included.
+Ngrams included!*

 Please note that you will have to use the command `[p]markov channelenable` to allow this cog to work in any channel.

+*There is a known bug when trying to use depths other than 1 in `word` mode.
+Modeling will work but the bot will fail to generate text.
+If you want to leverage ngrams, please use a `chunk` mode for now.

 ### Commands